About the BS in Mechanical Engineering Degree

 Internships — Our students have found that there’s no substitution for real-world experience.
 Our graduates have completed internships at Cummins, Innotec, GenTex, Honda, and Turbocam, among others.

-Competitions — Cedarville engineering students participate in many design competitions sponsored by national and international organizations such as SAE International, the American Society of Mechanical Engineers (ASME), the Institute of Electrical and Electronic Engineers (IEEE), the Department of Energy (DOE), the Ohio Society of Professional Engineers (OSPE), and the American Society for Engineering Education (ASEE).
-Check out our teams and compare their results to those of your favorite school — you'll be impressed!
+Competitions — Cedarville engineering students participate in many design competitions sponsored by national and international organizations such as the American Society for Engineering Education (ASEE), the American Society of Mechanical Engineers (ASME), SAE International, NASA, the Institute of Electrical and Electronic Engineers (IEEE), the Department of Energy (DOE), and the Ohio Society of Professional Engineers (OSPE).
+Check out our teams and compare their results to those from other universities — you'll be impressed!

 Student Organizations — You will be encouraged to become an active member of one or more of our national and international professional societies.
 They organize meetings, promote tours of industry, travel to regional conferences, and rub elbows with professionals at senior section meetings.